-O DRFs Project Office with funding and mandate to apply new ways to work together that have impact and deliver on outcomes.
+DRFs Project Office with funding and mandate to apply new ways to work together that have impact and deliver on outcomes.
 Place and project leadership to coordinate, implement, and monitor project delivery with, and for, communities.

-O Not yet another report but a practical handbook,

-showing what goes were and why, and who needs to work with whom, and when.
+O Not yet another report but a practical handbook, showing what goes were and why, and who needs to work with whom, and to work with whom, and when.
 Outlining ambitions, projects, funding, involving stakeholders in partnership to plan and deliver.

-O A development strategy connecting communities, stakeholders and funding.
-Community-engagement policy and plan-making strategy, unlocking the potential areas of great complexity, involving many aspects, stakeholders and interests.
-Following the development strategy with the overarching goals working to connect communities, stakeholders and funding fostering a sense of ownership
+A development strategy connecting communities, stakeholders and funding.
+Community-engagement policy and plan-making fostering a sense of ownership mplement the action-driven and projects-focussed development strategy, unlocking the potential areas of great complexity, involving many aspects, stakeholders and interests.
+Following the development strategy with the overarching goals working to connect communities, stakeholders and funding